5T33Z0/OC-Little-Translated/11_Graphics/iGPU/Framebuffer_Patching/README.md

 - Consult Intel HD FAQs for Framebuffer data and alternative AAPL,ig-platform-ids
 - Adjust the framebuffer patch
 - Test
+- Add finished fb patch to config on internal disk
+- Done

 ## Preparations
 Since we will have to do a lot of testing and rebooting, we will not work with the config.plist stored on the internal disk.
 Instead, we will work with a copy of the EFI folder and config stored on a FAT32 formatted USB flash drive.
 This way, we can ensure that the system always has a working config to boot from.
 Another benefit is that we don't need to mount the EFI partition every time we want to edit the config.plist since it's readily available on the USB flash drive which saves a lot of time.